pvhee/cloudwired/content/posts/serverless-not-hotdog.md

 After training, I reached an accuracy of 93%.
 Only 35 out of 500 test images were incorrectly classified, and it's harder to classify food as hotdog rather than the opposite: 25 pictures are mistakenly identified as a hotdog while only ten hotdog predictions aren't hotdogs.

 The key to obtaining reasonable accuracy is to try different things.
 In my experimentation, I changed the network architecture from resnet35 to resnet50, tried different learning rates, and changed the size of the input images (I found that 400x400 pixels worked better than the traditional 224x224 pixels).
 While state-of-the-art for this particular problem space is probably around 98% accuracy, I am more than happy to reach 93% accuracy, especially considering that my training set is rather small (remember: we have *only* 500 images for each category).
+On this set, other people have gotten to [87%](https://hackernoon.com/anothernothotdog-280ee5b86fb3) and [92%](https://yashuseth.blog/2018/03/05/hotdog-or-not-hotdog-image-classification-in-python-using-fastai/).

 Moreover, I didn't want to spend hours waiting for my model to train.
 Instead, with fast.ai handy default settings and intuitive top-down learning approach, and using an existing image classifier network architecture, I knew I could reach good accuracy *in just a couple of minutes.* In fact, fast.ai [recently managed to set the record of training ImageNet in only 18 minutes to 93% accuracy](https://www.fast.ai/2018/08/10/fastai-diu-imagenet/).
 These guys are on a serious mission to change the way we do machine learning forever.